 12. Colleges and Universities

 If you are a student, faculty, or staff member of a college or university, you might be in luck.
 Just by Googling around, I found a number of colleges and universities that will provide free notary services to teachers, students, and staff, such as Teachers College Columbia University, Western University in California, NC State, and Penn State.

 UNC Charlotte offers free notary services to teachers and staff, but not students, unfortunately.

 If you are affiliated with a college or university, check to see what notary services they offer.
 You never know!

 If none of the solutions above work for you, some shipping stores such as the UPS Store notarize for a small fee (you may need to schedule an appointment though).
 Some currency exchanges also notarize for a fee.
 Or you can Google around for a notary service in your area.
-Surprisingly, the FedEx store does not notarize anymore due to some legal issues they had.
+Note, the FedEx store does not notarize anymore due to some legal issues they had.

 Skip the Hassle and Notarize Online!